 What Is Distortion?

-Distortion is any type of deformation of an output signal relative to its input signal.
+Distortion is any deformation of an output signal relative to its input signal.

 I’m sure we’ve all heard distortion before.
-It can be obvious (like digital clipping or electric guitar distortion) or it can be subtle (like the warm saturation of a nice tube microphone).
+It can be obvious (like digital clipping or electric guitar distortion) or subtle (like the warm saturation of a nice tube microphone).